 An insurance representative is available in the SHC during specific times to answer questions and assist with problems.
 Please call 585-475-2255, or stop by the SHC to make an appointment.

 What is the difference between the student health fee and insurance?
-Do I have to have both?
+Why do I have to pay for both?

-- Primary care appointments with a physician or nurse practitioner
+- Primary care appointments with a clinician (physician, nurse practitioner or physician assistant)

 - Women's health care services

-- Some tests done within the SHC laboratory
+- Most in-office laboratory tests done within the SHC

 - Health education counseling and programming